 Drainage issues are very common in and around the Charlotte area.
 Without proper drainage, your home and landscape can suffer greatly.
-Problems can arise immediately, but sometimes the results of improper drainage don’t become apparent until years later.
-Water standing around your foundation can cause serious problems to your home; wet areas in your yard can cause significant malnutrition resulting in loss of plants, trees and turf.
-Furthermore, the fact that you walk, sit, drive, and play on the land around you is enough reason to have proper drainage around your home.
+Problems can arise immediately, but sometimes the results of improper drainage in Charlotte may not become apparent until years later.
+Water standing around your foundation can cause serious problems to your home and wet areas in your yard can cause significant landscape malnutrition resulting in loss of plants, trees, and turf.
+Furthermore, walking, sitting, driving, and playing on the land around your Charlotte home is enough reason to have proper drainage around your home.

-- Constant Source – An area that has a constant source of water will continue to be an issue even if surface drainage is adequate.
-Underground springs are more common than most people realize, and when the water table is high, they can be very persistent in your yard, crawl space, etc. Your air conditioner’s condensation line is another common source of water, especially during the warmer months due to its continuous activity.
+- Constant water source – An area that has a constant source of water will continue to be an issue even if surface drainage is adequate.
+Underground springs are more common than most people realize, and when the water table is high, they can be very persistent in your yard, crawl space, and more.
+Your air conditioner’s condensation line is another common source of water, especially during the warmer months due to its continuous activity.

-- Proper Grading – If surface drainage is possible, grading is often the most inexpensive and most effective solution to correcting an area with poor drainage.
+- Proper grading – If surface drainage is possible, grading is often the most inexpensive and most effective solution for correcting an area with poor drainage.

-- Sump Pumps – Typically seen in basements and crawl spaces, sump pumps are sometimes the only way to remove unwanted water from a location.
-Like in a crawl space, when water drains to the low point there has to be an even lower point outside if you’re going to be able to pipe the water away.
+- Sump pumps – Typically seen in basements and crawl spaces, sump pumps are sometimes the only way to remove unwanted water from a location.
+In a crawl space, when water drains to a low point, there has to be an even lower point outside if you’re going to be able to pipe the water away.
 If there’s not, you have to pump it “uphill” to get rid of it.
-Occasionally, we run into similar situations within the landscape where there’s just no where to take the water.
+Occasionally, we run into similar situations within the landscape where there’s nowhere for the water to go.
 For these situations, a sump pump is the only option.